Konstantinos-Chatzistavrou/Threat-Watch/Maintenance Team.md

 1. **Review Responsibilities:** Take some time to read through the responsibilities outlined in the [MAINTENANCE_TEAM.md](link_to_MAINTENANCE_TEAM.md) document.
 Make sure you understand the role you're taking on and the expectations associated with it.

-2. **Introduce Yourself:** Send an email to konstantinoschatzistavrou@gmail.com expressing your interest in joining the Maintenance Team.
+2. **Introduce Yourself:** Send an email to our project manager:  konstantinoschatzistavrou@gmail.com expressing your interest in joining the Maintenance Team.
 Feel free to include a brief introduction about yourself, your skills, and your motivation for joining.

 3. **Meeting Schedule:** Once you've expressed your interest, our team will coordinate a meeting with you to discuss your role, responsibilities, and how you can best contribute.
 We value your time and availability, so we'll work together to find a suitable schedule.